Spring Boot 4 with Virtual Threads and Structured Concurrency: Production Migration Guide

 Structured Concurrency with Spring Boot 4

 Structured concurrency ensures that concurrent tasks have a clear lifecycle tied to their parent scope.
-When a parent task is cancelled, all child tasks are automatically cancelled too.
+When a parent task is cancelled, all child tasks are cancelled too.
 Moreover, exceptions from child tasks propagate predictably to the parent.
-This eliminates entire categories of bugs related to orphaned threads and lost exceptions that plague traditional concurrent code.
+This eliminates entire categories of bugs around orphaned threads and silently swallowed exceptions that plague traditional executor-based code.

 @Service